f18-os/python-intro-Trdodson/shell/README.md

   basic structure of the forked 'if-else' branches for parent and child processes and some of the structure of the 'execv' block in the child(args) method.

+* p5-pipe-fork: this was heavily refrenced for the childPipe() method and the child() method.
+Specifically, when a pipe is detected in the child: piping pr and pw and redirecting to the pipe is understood, but they have not yet been modified to run programs using the pipe's contents.

 Further edits as warranted.